19th Tennessee Infantry Regiment: Chickamauga

-During the winter of 1863, a Christian movement of "big revivals" developed among the Army of Tennessee, along with a great deal of dissension against Gen. Braxton Bragg.
+During the winter of 1863, a Christian movement of "big revivals" developed among the Army of Tennessee, along with a great deal of dissension against General Braxton Bragg.
 Bragg was a fairly good military strategist, but his personality was strongly detested by his commanders and ranks.
 Thus, his campaigns tended to be well planned, but poorly executed by his commanders.

 Bragg's army entered Chattanooga on July 7, 1863.
 By this time, Vicksburg and Middle Tennessee had fallen, and Lee had been defeated at Gettysburg.
 The 19th Tennessee dug in on a hill above the town's landing and awaited the federals.
 Federal artillery soon began to bombard the town on soldiers and civilians alike.
 On September 8, Bragg realized that Rosecran's army was behind him and that the Army of Tennessee would have to abandon its fortifications or be cut off, and so his forces abandoned Chattanooga and marched toward Rome, Georgia.

 By this time, Federal troops occupied much of East Tennessee and with Unionist guerrillas anxious to punish the region's Rebels and their families, desertions from the army rose dramatically, taking their toll on all units, including the 19th.
 However, some "deserters" were actually decoys sent by Bragg to make the Confederate Army of Tennessee's dilemma appear worse than it actually was in an attempt to bolster overconfidence and force the Union army into careless acts that Bragg could exploit.

 On September 12, Bragg ordered Gen. Leonidas Polk to take a division and attack the Yankees, but Polk ignored the order.
 By the next day, an entire Union corps was positioned on the opposite bank of Chickamauga Creek.
 Even after Bragg sent reinforcements, Polk was still overly cautious and did not move until 9 AM.
 A brief skirmish ensued with Polk attempting to draw the Yankees out, but they didn't take the bait.